opnfv/sdnvpn/docs/release/userguide/feature.userguide.rst

 BGPVPN.
 Now the deploy button on fuel dashboard can be used to deploy the environment.
 It is as well possible to do the configuration manuell.

-Feature configuration on existing Fuel
+[FUEL] Feature configuration on existing Fuel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If a Fuel server is already provided but the fuel plugins for Opendaylight, Openvswitch and BGPVPN are not provided install them by: